 Honestly, there isn’t much of a difference between the two tours.
 Both boats take basically the same route on the 20 minutes cruise and go close to all three waterfalls (the American Falls, Bridal Veil Falls, and Horseshoe Falls) that make up Niagara Falls.
 The Hornblower Cruise Niagara Falls docks on the Canada side and the Maid of the Mist docks on the American side, literally across the river from each other.

-The prices for both cruises are pretty similar, but the Hornblower cruise is a little bit more.
+Niagara boat cruise prices are pretty similar, but the Hornblower cruise is a little bit more.
 You pay for the Hornblower Cruise in Canadian Dollars and the Maid of the Mist in US Dollars.
 Similarly, the Hornblower Cruise is included in the Canada attraction packages and the Maid of the Mist is in the American ones.
 (More on Getting Tickets Here)

 Both cruises provide all guests with ponchos.
 Spoiler alert: you will need them!
 The ponchos for the Maid of the Mist are blue and the ones for the Hornblower Cruise are red.
 As long as you get a poncho, that should be fine.
 Color should not be a deciding factor.